-Universal City, CA 91608
+Culver City, CA 90230

-Atlanta, GA 30315
+Atlanta, GA 30306

-It is highly recommended that your 8×10 color headshot and resume be sent along with the cover letter be sent in a 9 x 12 Clear Full Face Window Envelope with the photo visible in the window.
+It is highly recommended that your 8×10 color headshot and resume along with the cover letter be sent in a 9 x 12 Clear Full Face Window Envelope with the photo visible in the window.

 Click Here to purchase 9 x 12 Clear Full Face Window Envelopes.

 The casting directors address should be written in all capital letters on the solid side of the envelope, with the name of the project you are submitting for written directly above the casting directors name.
-If the role that you are submitting for is available, it should also be written above the casting directors name.
+IF the role that you are submitting for is available, it should also be written above the casting directors name.